-Over 700,000 cars are stolen per year in the United States, and far from all of them are ever recovered.
+An estimated 721,885 cars were stolen in 2019 in the United States, and far from all of them are ever recovered.
 While some are wrecked or sent overseas, many others are sold on the black market – including to purchasers who are willing to forego getting a title with their new car.

 Before you buy a title-less car, make sure to take the following steps to protect yourself.

 Before you even think about buying a car without a title, you should arm yourself with full information about the vehicle’s history.
 Ask for the VIN so that you can obtain an accident history and a full record of ownership.
 If the car was terribly damaged, if the car is listed as having a salvage title, or the vehicle has an owner listed who is not the one trying to sell you the vehicle, be extremely cautious.

 A salvage title vehicle is one that was seriously damaged to the point that an insurance company deemed it was not worth fixing.
 You need to be aware that in most states, you’ll be unable to drive a salvage title on the road or even obtain insurance for it unless it has been inspected and reclassified.